I am looking for a Nanny. How to find a good nanny agency ?

 • Interviews its candidates

-• responds quickly –to emails and phone calls in a reasonable time frame, and that they answer your questions fully.
+• Responds quickly to emails and phone calls in a reasonable time frame, and answers your questions fully.

-2. Reviews.
-Are there any reviews on the agency, on google, facebook, or other platforms such as Netmums, Yell, etc?
-What do they say, and is it a believable review (whether good or bad).
+2. Are there any reviews about the agency on Google, Facebook, or other platforms such as Netmums, Yell, etc?
+What do they say, and is it a believable review (whether good or bad)?

 4. Do you like their ethos?
-Read their website, and social media, to get an understanding of their ethos and how they work.
+Read their website and social media to get an understanding of their ethos and how they work.
 What’s their ‘story’?
-Does is sound like a good agency, with clear procedures and does it sound like they genuinely care?
+Does it sound like a good agency, with clear procedures, and does it sound like they genuinely care?

 What about the Nanny Agency’s website?

-6. All good agencies will have their Fees and Terms & Conditions of business clearly displayed and they should be easy to understand.
-Clarity and Transparency means there is less room for misunderstandings and it enables you to compare one agency with another.
-Agencies which display their fees, terms and conditions, have nothing to hide, and a client will understand the fee structure immediately – meaning they are also more likely to proceed.
-If an agency does not publish its fees or terms and conditions, ask yourself - what is it trying to hide?
-Furthermore check carefully for information about any free replacements or refund policy and time limits.
+6. All good agencies will have their Fees and Terms & Conditions of business clearly displayed, and they should be easy to understand.
+Clarity and transparency mean there is less room for misunderstandings, and it enables you to compare one agency with another.
+Agencies that display their fees, terms, and conditions have nothing to hide, and a client will understand the fee structure immediately – meaning they are also more likely to proceed.
+If an agency does not publish its fees or terms and conditions, ask yourself – what is it trying to hide?
+Furthermore, check carefully for information about any free replacements or refund policy and time limits.

 8. Cost should not be the most important factor when choosing a good nanny agency, unless your budget has to be low.
-First identify good agencies, secondly check if another agency which is just as good might be cheaper.
+First, identify good agencies; secondly, check if another agency that is just as good might be cheaper.
 It is possible to register with several agencies, although agencies are not keen on clients doing that.
-If you register with a few agencies, you may wish to include some agencies which do not charge an up-front registration fee.
+If you register with a few agencies, you may wish to include some agencies that do not charge an up-front registration fee.

 Things to bear in mind: